-HERE'S HOW TO PREPARE FOR A SUCCESSFUL MEDICARE OPEN ENROLLMENT
+HERE'S HOW TO PREPARE FOR A SUCCESSFUL MEDICARE ANNUAL ENROLLMENT

-“Medicare Open Enrollment is from October 15 – December 7.
+“Medicare Annual Enrollment is from October 15 – December 7.
 Follow these tips to ensure you’re not paying too much or missing out on necessary benefits.”

 Did you know Medicare plans change each year?
 And while you may be happy with your current coverage, you could end up paying more than you need or missing out on important benefits.

-It's important you review these changes annually before Medicare Open Enrollment begins to ensure that doesn't happen.
+It's important you review these changes annually before the Medicare Annual Enrollment Period begins to ensure that doesn't happen.

 In this blog post, we outline the steps you should take to prepare for a successful Fall enrollment.
-But first, let's talk about what this open enrollment is all about.
+But first, let's talk about what this enrollment period is all about.

-Sometimes called Medicare's Annual Election Period, the open enrollment period is an annual time when Medicare members can add, drop or switch plans.
+Sometimes called Medicare's Annual Election Period (AEP) or Medicare open enrollment, this enrollment period is an annual time when Medicare members can add, drop or switch plans.

-More specifically, during open enrollment, Medicare beneficiaries can:
+More specifically, during this enrollment period, Medicare beneficiaries can:

 - Drop their Original Medicare (Parts A &B) plan and pick up a Medicare Advantage (Part C) plan